telerik/xaml-docs/styling-and-appearance/themes-suite/windows8.md

 ![Common Windows 8 Colors 01](../images/Common_Windows8_Colors_01.png)

-## Changing Fonts
+## Changing Font Properties

+When using any of these themes you can dynamically change the `FontSize` and `FontFamily` properties of all components in the application the same way as you do in all other [Available Themes]({%slug common-styling-appearance-available-themes%}) which support ThemePalette.

-All Telerik controls use resources that are linked to one major singleton object that contains the `FontSize` and `FontFamily` properties used for both themes.
-Those properties are public so you can easily modify those theme resources at one single point.
+Those properties are public so you can easily modify them at one single point.
 The property for the most commonly used FontSize in both themes is named FontSize and the property for most commonly used FontFamily resource is named FontFamily and it is set to `Segoe UI`.
 Bigger FontSizes are used for headers and footers while smaller FontSizes are used for complex controls such as RibbonView, Gauge, etc.

 The following example, shown after the note below, shows these resources and their default values for the  __Windows8Theme__.
 You can modify each of them based on your needs.
 {% if site.site_name == 'WPF' %}
 >important When you change these resources, you should ensure that the __Windows8ResourceDictionary__ / __Windows8TouchResourceDictionary__ is merged to App.xaml in the following way:

 #### __[XAML]__

-{{region common-styles-appearance-colorizing-metro-theme_3}}
+{{region xaml-styles-appearance-windows8-and-windows8touch-themes-1}}
 	<Application.Resources>
 	    <ResourceDictionary>
 	        <ResourceDictionary.MergedDictionaries>